How to Choose from Hundreds of Smart Controllers

 A Plug for Controllers with Paid Weather-Data Access

 I haven't been successful in getting any clients to spring for the controllers with the paid weather access in a few years.
-In the residential realm, we only have two brands with paid cellular services.
+In the residential realm, we only have three brands with paid cellular services.
 These are HydroPoint, ET Water, and Toro IntelliSense.
 I can't speak for the current ET Water controller.
 I had installed a few of them in the past and was unhappy with their algorithm and performance.
 So I never tried them again.
 It's that "once bitten, twice shy" syndrome.
 But ET Water was bought by Jain Irrigation.
 And they may have improved the controller.
 I would love to hear from anyone who has positive experiences with that controller.

 But I have to say here that I absolutely LOVE the HydroPoint WeatherTRAK controller!
 It was one of the first smart controllers to come on the market.
 They came on the scene in 2002, and I installed my first one in 2009.
 I've installed several since then.
 And they've always performed beautifully, and never given me even the least bit of trouble.
 That controller is my first choice in smart controllers.
 But it's a tough sell for clients to say yes to the $225 a year data service fee when the WiFi controllers have free weather data access.
 The only time I can reliably specify one of these is when there is no WiFi access at the location of the controller - which is rare.